Karsen Leung

-Karsen Leung (born April 21, 1990, in Victoria, British Columbia) is a professional indoor lacrosse transition who played for the Calgary Roughnecks in the National Lacrosse League, wearing #21.
+Karsen Leung (born April 21, 1990, in Victoria, British Columbia) is a Canadian professional box lacrosse transition who played for the Calgary Roughnecks in the National Lacrosse League, wearing #21.
 He played for Bellarmine University of ECAC Lacrosse League in college.

 Leung was named to the 2014 NLL All-Rookie team.
 He is a finalist for the 2015 National Lacrosse League Transition Player of the Year Award, along with Joey Cupido and Brodie Merrill.